SHENSHENZYC/linear-regression-analysis-on-life-expectancy/report.md

 From the heatmap, the column `under_five_death` and `infant_deaths` are highly correlated to each other; the column `thinness_child` and `thinness_teen` are highly correlated to each other.
-This indicates that we might have significant multicolinearity issues with the dataset that we need to fix later.
+This indicates that we might have significant multicollinearity issues with the dataset that we need to fix later.

 Focusing on the response column `life_expectancy`, the following table shows top five columns with largest absolute value of correlation coefficient.
 This